 These records are urgently needed to inform the public about actual or alleged government activity.
 See 5 U.S.C. § 552(a)(6)(E)(v)(II).
-Specifically, the requested records relate to the next President of the United States' potential ethical and financial conflicts of interest.
-As discussed in Part I, supra, the President's various business entanglements and the risks posed by his potential financial, family, and other ethical conflicts of interest raise unprecedented questions of enormous public concern.
+Specifically, the requested records relate to the President of the United States' efforts to abridge the fundamental right to vote.
+As discussed in Part I, supra, the President's attempts to obscure Administration plans to curtail this crucial act of American democracy raise unprecedented questions of enormous public concern.
 Given the foregoing, the ACLU has satisfied the requirements for expedited processing of this Request.